IBM/ibm-satellite-storage/config-templates/ibm/ibm-csi-block/1.4.0/README.md

 ibmcloud sat storage assignment create --name <assignment-name> --group <cluster-group-name> --config <config-name>
 ```

-## Verifying your IBM Spectrum Scale CSI Driver storage configuration is assigned to your clusters
+## Verifying your IBM block storage CSI driver storage configuration is assigned to your clusters

 To verify that your configuration is assigned to your cluster.
 Verify that the driver pods are running.